Fun Baby Activities You Can Do When It’s Cold Outside

 Get Crafty in the Kitchen

-Unleash your baby’s creativity—and maybe even get a little messy—by turning your baby’s easy-to-clean high chair into a fun creation station.
+Unleash your baby’s creativity—and maybe even get a little messy—with one of he most creative baby activities.
+Turn your baby’s easy-to-clean high chair into a fun creation station.
 Buckle your baby into their high chair so they are safely positioned and use the tray as a space to create.

-For little babies, try giving them different shaped fruits and vegetables—think sliced banana rounds, chunks of mango, and melon balls—and encourage them to stack and build (and maybe even taste!) a fruity tower.
+For more fun activities for babies, try giving them different shaped fruits and vegetables—think sliced banana rounds, chunks of mango, and melon balls—and encourage them to stack and build (and maybe even taste!) a fruity tower.
 If you have a toddler, try out No Time For Flashcards' Marshmallow Snowman Craft and give them some marshmallows, pretzel sticks, and chocolate chips and show them how to “build” an edible snowman.

 As soon as your baby can sit up unassisted, they’re ready to play ball!
 Sit across from him or her and gently glide a soft-sided ball in their direction—most babies will reach for the ball by about six months.
 Look around your house for creative ways to make ball play even more fun: an ironing board, for example, makes a great ramp that will likely get a delighted belly laugh from your baby.